nonarkitten/pseudo-jit/README.md

 ### Branch and Return to NOP

 The ARM processor does not handle a branch-to-a-branch condition; it is always preferable to branch to an instruction.
 With that in mind, it may make sense to increase the size of the cache by two to interleave NOP and BL commands with the return inevitably connecting with the subsequent NOP and not another branch.
+Since NOP is a "perfect superscalar opcode" (it can always be executed in parallel if there's a slot free), the extra overhead of this should be much smaller than any pipeline stall.

 ### Flag Elimination

 On the 68000, nearly every instruction can set various flags in the condition register and these have to be captured in the emulator.
 However, if it is clear that the very next instruction resets the same flags that this instruction sets, then a version of the opcode which does not set any flags may be used.
-This often omits one or two instructions from each and every opcode
+This often omits one or two instructions from each and every opcode.

 ### Short Branches